-- Describes basic safety information; - Describes some of the features of your boat; - Describes the equipment on your boat; - Contains fundamentals of the use of that equipment; - Contains fundamentals of the use of your boat.
+- · Describes basic safety information; - · Describes some of the features of your boat; - Describes the equipment on your boat; - Contains fundamentals of the use of that equipment; - Contains fundamentals of the use of your boat.

 However, please note that the information in this manual only summarizes more detailed information in the equipment manuals.
 The summaries are intended to be a convenient reference for daily use.
-OEM manuals take precedence over the information in the manufactures documents.
+If any OEM manuals are provided, they take precedence over the information in the manufactures documents.